 - Lead generation through improving your online reputation combined with active prospection

-Sell in China Offline in a physical Store
+Sell in a Physical Store

 - If your brand has enough resources to open a branded brick-and-mortar store, it means that you are legitimate, and it will give you credibility with Chinese consumers.